DataDog/jmxfetch/README.md

 ## Building from source

 JMXFetch uses [Maven](http://maven.apache.org) for its build system.
-The repo contains a [Maven Wrapper](https://maven.apache.org/wrapper/) so no need to download and install Maven.
+The repo contains a [Maven Wrapper](https://maven.apache.org/wrapper/), so you don't need to download and install Maven.

 In order to generate the JAR artifact, run the `./mvnw clean compile assembly:single` command in the cloned directory.